ENVIRONMENTALLY FRIENDLY/GREEN PURCHASING

 Cleaning Products Program

-A total of $2,031 has been spent in the current Fiscal Year (7/1/2012 - Present).
+A total of $14,796 was spent in Fiscal Year 2013/14.
 Building Services Department implemented a green product program starting in November 2006 and completed in January 2007.
 Cleaning with Green Seal products offers an opportunity to maintain the level of building cleanliness with the added advantage of improving the quality of the indoor environment.
 Green cleaning products will result in a safer and healthier environment for students, faculty and staff by reducing exposure to toxic chemicals.
 These products are also environmentally friendly and will reduce the environmental impact of traditional cleaning and cleaning products with little or no added costs.
 All daily-use chemicals are green and dispensed through an environmentally friendly dispensing system located at each custodial station.
 This represents 75% or more of the chemicals used.
 Supreme Paper Chemical is the awarded vendor for the cleaning product contract and continues to support the University in identifying and recommending additional green products.
 BETCO is the green chemical manufacturer.

 Recycling/disposal programs for printer toner cartridges, fluorescent light bulbs, fluorescent light fixture "ballasts" and non-working computer monitors.